 Why is my credit score important to car loan lenders?

-Your credit score helps your lender determine how likely you are to pay back your loan on time.
-Their assessment of your credit score for a car loan affects whether you can qualify for financing and how much interest you’ll pay.
+Your credit score helps your lender determine how likely you are to pay back your car loan on time.
+Their assessment of your credit score to buy a car affects whether you can qualify for financing and how much interest you’ll pay.
 Learn more about what interest rates you might have to pay based on what credit score is needed for a car loan in the table below.

 How does your credit affect your access to car loans?